Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/addresses.md

 #### Checksum

 1. Prepare checksum input: `data` is used as the input of checksum function.
-It
+It contains:
-   - The lower 5 bits of each character of the `network-prefix`. - e.g. `"cfx..."` becomes `0x03, 0x06, 0x18, ...`
+   - The lower 5 bits of each character of the `network-prefix`, e.g. `"cfx..."` becomes `0x03, 0x06, 0x18, ...`
    - A zero for the separator (5 zero bits).
    - The payload by chunks of 5 bits.
 If necessary, the payload is padded to the right with zero bits to complete any unfinished chunk at the end.
    - Eight zeros as a "template" for the checksum.